DajuanMcdonald/Cellular-Automaton/README.md

 # Cellular-Automaton
+Welcome to John Conway's "Game of Life"!
+This is a computer science classic from 1970, a program that simulates a cellular automaton (plural automata).
+It has connections to different aspects of computer science
+including:
+- Pattern complexity
+- dynamic simulation
+- computational engines
-Collection of algorithms on a dimensional grid of specified shape. [initial grid: 2-dimensions]

-Sets of rules specifies how cells evolve through timed steps. [initial rules: 4 rules]  [initial time: 1000ms]
+In this project, use of: Collection of algorithms on a dimensional grid of specified shape. [initial grid: 2-dimensions], Sets of rules specifies how cells evolve through timed steps. [initial rules: 4 rules] [initial time: 1000ms]

 # How it Works
 Algorithmic simulations, particularly with a cell on a grid (of cells) [initial size: 25 X 25]